neontribe/ARCVService/README.md

 ### Styling
 #### Service
 - Service styling is in `resources/assets/sass/app.scss`
-- When amending the styles in development, run `npm run watch` to watch for changes
+- When amending the styles in development, switching to a new branch or pulling code, run `npm run watch` to watch for changes
 - Service is compiled from Sass with `npm run prod`
 #### Store
 - Store styling is in `public/store/css/main.css`